-- How many policies run on a CPM server

-- How many instances per policy
+- How many policies run on a CPM server - How many instances per policy

-- How many volumes

-- What the scheduling is, etc....
+- How many volumes - What the scheduling is, etc....

-You can change this setting at any time in the links at the bottom of CPM's main page.
+You can change this setting at any time using the enable/disable anonymous usage reports link at the bottom of CPM's main page.

-2.5 Registering and Finalizing the Configuration
+Registering and Finalizing the Configuration 2.5